 - How can you make it more engaging?
 Aside from asking the right questions in the right way, what will make your quiz more appealing?
 Can you use images and videos to break up the questions and keep your prospects entertained?

 Some examples of types of interactive quizzes you can consider include:

 Trivia quizzes are a fun way to educate your audience and make them feel great at the same time.
 With a trivia quiz, you can offer useful information and showcase your knowledge about a subject.
 However, you also give your customers a chance to prove their knowledge and show off to their friends.
 We all like feeling smart!

 2. Personality Quizzes

 Personality quizzes are a great way to create a more intimate connection with your target audience.
-They’re a chance to show that you understand your customers, and that you know how to solve their most common problems.
+They offer a chance to show that you understand your customers and that you know how to solve their most common problems.

 3. Diagnostic Quizzes

 Diagnostic quizzes are excellent for giving your customers and prospects answers to pressing questions.
 These incredible tools are fantastic for showing your audience that you’re a thought leader in your space.
 They also indicate that because you know how to diagnose their problem, you also know how to fix those issues.

 An assessment quiz is something that your customers or users take to determine how well they’re progressing in a certain aspect of their life.
 For instance, you might have an assessment quiz on an eLearning website that tells students whether they’re ready to face their final exam or not.